 Garages shall be located and treated so that approaches to the house are not visually dominated by the garage.
 Detached garages are generally not encouraged, but if allowed, shall be in keeping with the architectural style of the house.
 Covered walkways are required between detached garages and houses.

 Generally, garage doors facing the street are not allowed.
+Front facing garages may be permitted if the garage is a minimum of 100ft from the front property line, preapproval is required.
+Garage doors which face the street must be recessed from the main house structure, excluding the porch projection, a minimum of 15 feet and must be approved by the ARC.
 Please refer to neighborhood supplemental guidelines for neighborhoods which allow for front entry garages.
-Where the garage entry is located adjacent to the front entrance to the home, the turnaround (auto court) must be enclosed and approved by the NCC.
+Where the garage entry is located adjacent to the front entrance to the home, the turnaround (auto court) must be enclosed and approved by the ARC.

 All main entrances will be enhanced by a projecting roofed portico or will be strongly detailed and recessed to provide a protected focused entry.
 “Façade” flat entrance doors are not permitted.

 C. Unacceptable "Facade Flat" Entry

 Windows should be of a size and design appropriate to the architectural character of the house.
 Windows should be approximately a 2 to 1 proportion height to width.
 Various styles such as a double hung, casement or awning are acceptable if compatible with the style of the house.
 Examples of acceptable window pane arrangements are 1/1, 2/1, 3/1, 4/1, 2/2, 6/6, or 6/9.
 There the first number is the upper sash and the second number is the lower sash of the window.
 These window configurations are required on all facades of the home.
 Windows may be prefinished aluminum, painted wood, clad wood or other approved material if sized, proportioned and finished to look like painted wood.
 Window screens are allowed but must cover both upper and lower sashes..